-Figures 16a and 17a demonstrate that without the overtone data in the inversion, the overtone data are poorly fit and the range of models in the crust is large.
-Including the overtone in the inversion, as shown in Figures 16b and 17b, naturally improves the fit to the overtones but also greatly reduces the range of acceptable models in the crust.
+Figs 16(a) and 17(a) demonstrate that without the overtone data in the inversion, the overtone data are poorly fit and the range of models in the crust is large.
+Including the overtone in the inversion, as shown in Figs 16(b) and 17(b), naturally improves the fit to the overtones but also greatly reduces the range of acceptable models in the crust.
 This is most dramatic for the Tibetan inversion in which the range of allowed crustal shear velocities and crustal thicknesses is much narrower than if only fundamental mode data are applied.

-These results imply that the inclusion of higher-mode observations in inversions for crustal structure significantly improves the crustal part of the model, which is otherwise hard to constrain.
+These results imply that the inclusion of higher mode observations in inversions for crustal structure significantly improves the crustal part of the model, which is otherwise hard to constrain.
 In addition, by narrowing the range of admissible crustal models, it also improves the mantle part of the model.
-It can be seen in Figures 16b and 17b that the range of mantle models also narrows when crustal overtone data are introduced in the inversion.
-This is not because the overtone data constraint the mantle, however.
-It is because the range of admissible crustal models has been reduced and the trade-off between crustal and mantle structures has been ameliorated.
+It can be seen in Figs 16(b) and 17(b) that the range of mantle models also narrows when crustal overtone data are introduced in the inversion.
+This is not because the overtone data constrain the mantle, however.
+It is because the range of admissible crustal models has been reduced, and the trade-off between crustal and mantle structures has been ameliorated.